 Today, KC & Kompany has become an internationally recognized design studio with more than 35 years’ experience.
 KC continues to create award winning designs by thinking outside the box!
 Many of her clients have been returning for more than 25 years.

-Today, because of the devastation of a fire, she works from her home and teaches classes at several different locations.
-She and her husband with the help of friends and family are working to rebuild again so that Thou Art Gallery can once again be a joyous and communal home for the arts in Jones County..
+Finally after a lot of work and a soft opening, she and her husband with the help of friends and family are working to rebuild again so that Thou Art Gallery can once again be a joyous and communal home for the arts in Jones County.

 Copyright © 2020 ThouArtGallery - All Rights Reserved.